fossasia/meilix/README.md

     - Screensaver

 - Switch on/off various features of your linux.
 You can switch:
-    - 64 Bit support (32 Bit is default)
+    - 64 Bit support (or legacy 32 Bit)
     - Notifications
     - Screensaver
     - Sleep Modes